nokiadatagathering/ndgdocs/sphinx/source/results.rst

 Results
 *******

-Clicking on the number of results link on the :doc:`survey-list` page shows the Results List page
+Clicking on the number of results link on the :doc:`survey-list` page shows the Results List page and its toolbar

 .. figure:: images/results-page.png
    :alt: Results Page